Flies

 FLY LIFE CYCLE

-Flies undergo complete metamorphosis, which is comprised of four stages: the egg, larva or maggot, pupal, and adult.
-The life cycle of a house fly is completed in seven to ten days.
-In many flies, the larva stage is long, whereas the adult stage is short.
-Fly Larvae, also known as maggots, are decomposers and consume decaying organic matter.
+Flies undergo complete metamorphosis, which comprises four stages: the egg, larva or maggot, pupa, and adult.
+The life cycle of a house fly lasts 7 to 10 days.
+In many flies, the larval stage is long, whereas the adult stage is short.
+Fly larvae, also known as maggots, are decomposers and consume decaying organic matter.
 As decomposers, fly larvae are important to the nutrient cycle.
-The pupa is an intermediate stage between the larval and adult form.
+The pupa is an intermediate stage between the larval and adult forms.
 The function of the adult fly is only to mate and lay eggs.

 TYPES OF FLIES- LONG ISLAND, NEW YORK

 •Blow flies are also known as carrion flies, greenbottles, and bluebottles.
 There are about 1,900 species of carrion flies.
 Adult blow flies are usually shiny with metallic coloring, often with green, blue, or black thoraces and abdomens.
-These flies are usually the first insects to arrive when an animal dies and play a significant role in the decomposition process.
+These flies are typically the first insects to arrive at a carcass and play a significant role in the decomposition process.

 •Flesh flies typically have gray bodies with three black stripes on their thorax.
 The fly's abdomen has a dark and light gray checkerboard pattern and is frequently red at the tip.
 Flesh fly larvae consume carrion, decaying vegetable matter, and excrement.